Muthulingam2002/MuthuCalc.github.io/README.md

 # MuthuCalc.github.io
-This is a calculator i have created using HTML,CSS, Javascript
+This is a calculator I have created using HTML,CSS, Javascript

 https://muthulingamdeveloper.github.io/MuthuCalc.github.io/